-After heavy rain over night, Chris Parker and I got up at 6:00 AM and I worked on the story until just before 8:00 AM when I checked out and met Chris at the car.
-We drove around the east end of the hotel and parked right across the street from our train trip departure point.Placerville and Sacramento Valley Railroad History
+After heavy rain overnight, Chris Parker and I arose at 6:00 AM and I worked on yesterday's story until just before 8:00 AM when I checked out and met Chris at the car.
+We drove around the east end of the hotel and parked across the street from our train trip departure point.Placerville and Sacramento Valley Railroad History

 A group of businessmen saw the opportunity to build fast, reliable transportation from Sacramento to the mining communities.
 They incorporated the Sacramento, Auburn and Nevada Railroad, but plans fell apart when the first section of track they were planning to lay was going to cost more than $2 million dollars.

 A man named Charles Lincoln Wilson also saw the opportunity for a railroad to service the area.
-He reorganized the abandoned railroad company and formed the Sacramento Valley Railroad in August of 1852.
-He then left for New York to gather talent and build the railroad.
+He reorganized the abandoned railroad company and formed the Sacramento Valley Railroad in August 1852 then left for New York to gather talent and build the railroad.

 The SVRR was the first railroad west of the Mississippi River.
-Its original planned route was cut short because the actual construction costs in the end were 50% more than originally anticipated.
+Its original planned route was cut short because the actual construction costs in the end were 50 percent more than originally anticipated.

 Opposition came from locals and from the Central Pacific, which was working hard to be the main route for the Transcontinental Railroad.
 Due to the Civil War, much of the rail ordered for the P&SVRR was sent to the bottom of the sea by Confederate privateers.
 Despite these hurdles, the P&SVRR extended the line to the town of Latrobe, where the first trains arrived in 1864.

 For a time, it was hoped that the P&SVRR was a contender in the Transcontinental Railroad race.
 Lester Robinson believed the route through Placerville and over the Sierras was the best route.
-[Steaming Towards Placerville] But the Big Four (Stanford, Crocker, Huntington, and Hopkins) of the Central Pacific were determined to win.
-There was actually a race in August of 1864 where both lines competed to deliver the San Francisco papers up to Virginia City.
-While stories indicate that the race was not exactly fair on a number of levels, the CP finished the race in 21 hours, and the SVRR and P&SVRR group delivered the papers 9 hours later.
+But the Big Four (Stanford, Crocker, Huntington and Hopkins) of the Central Pacific were determined to win.
+There was actually a race in August 1864 where both lines competed to deliver the San Francisco papers up to Virginia City.
+While stories indicate that the race was not exactly fair on a number of levels, the CP finished the race in 21 hours and the SVRR and P&SVRR group delivered the papers nine hours later.

 As history would tell, the Central Pacific became the famous route over the Sierras.
 The 'Big Four' would eventually own both the SVRR and P&SVRR.